 Share this page to spread the word.

 Did you know that Canada is the largest producer and exporter of potash in the world?!
-Canada also is home to the 2nd largest global potash reserves, with 1.2 billion tonnes - or about 1/5th of the world’s supply.
-Potash is just one of the natural resources that Canada has in...
+Canada also is home to the largest global potash reserves, with over 1 billion tonnes - or about 20 per cent of the world’s supply!
+Potash is just one of the natural resources that Canada h...

 Did you know that Canada is the second largest global producer and exporter of uranium?!
 Canada is also home to the 4th largest reserves with most of our production coming the McArthur River and Cigar Lake mines in Northern Saskatchewan, two of the largest and highest-grade m...